telepresenceio/telepresence/howtos/preview-urls.md

 7. Share with a teammate.

   You can collaborate with teammates by sending your preview URL to them.
 They will be asked to log in to Ambassador Cloud if they are not already.
-Upon login they must select the same identity provider and org as you are using; that is how they are authorized to access the preview URL.
+Upon log in they must select the same identity provider and org as you are using; that is how they are authorized to access the preview URL (see the [list of supported identity providers](../../faqs/#idps)).
 When they visit the preview URL, they will see the intercepted service running on your laptop.

 <Alert severity="success">
   <strong>Congratulations!</strong> You have now created a dev environment and shared it with a teammate!
 While you and your partner work together to debug your service, the production version remains unchanged to the rest of your team until you commit your changes.
 </Alert>

-## Sharing a Preview URL Publicly
+## Sharing a Preview URL with People Outside Your Team

 To collaborate with someone outside of your identity provider's organization, you must go to [Ambassador Cloud](https://app.getambassador.io/cloud/preview/), select the preview URL, and click **Make Publicly Accessible**.
 Now anyone with the link will have access to the preview URL.
 When they visit the preview URL, they will see the intercepted service running on your laptop.